Lasseignejk/DC-Notes/React/React4 -- Redux.md

 Inside src, make a new folder called 'reducers'.
 Inside here you define your functions and your state.

 Inside reducers, make a file named Counter.js or CounterSlice.js.
-W're gonna do two things here.
+We're going to do two things here.
 First, import:

     import {createSlice} from "@reduxjs/toolkit"